 - USE ICEBREAKERS.
 Icebreakers are quick questions that help get the conversation started and let you learn something about each other.
 For example: what are you eating and drinking – and why?
 What is your favorite coffee treat?
 Take a picture of your shoes and show others what you’re wearing… and there are a ton more.
 Note: some people are uncomfortable sharing personal information – it should be ok for people to opt out of participating.

 - PLAY GAMES.
 Whereas icebreakers are quick questions, games last a little longer and are just as much fun – if not more.
 Management 3.0 has some great games like Personal Maps or Moving Motivators.
-Prelude is a trust-building exercise that helps teammates become attuned to each other, cognitively and emotionally.
 Dr. Clue organizes virtual treasure hunts for teams.

 - GET CREATIVE.
 Try watching a video together and talking about it.
 Try a recipe exchange – make someone else’s recipe and show it.
 Talk about your favorite movies, books or music.
 Try a quiz.
 And if you dare, try a virtual dance party.
 Toga party anyone? 😉

 Having virtual coffees/fikas is not that hard.
 We just need a little creativity, a good internet connection, a decent webcam, a beverage/treat of choice (a delicious cinnamon roll never hurt anyone), and some icebreakers and games to play.

 Graphic design by Alfred Boland

 - Dr.Clue.
 Virtual and in-person treasure hunts for teams.
 (See my interview with Dr. Clue at https://www.collaborationsuperpowers.com/solve-the-puzzles-of-teamwork-with-dr-clue.) (https://drclue.com)